 Project Overview x

-On December 21, 2019, an ice jam caused Willow Creek to flood near the Getts Bridge and Michelle Drive in the community of Willow.
-The ice jam causing the flood began approximately 150 feet downstream of the bridge and extended nearly 1,000 feet upstream.
-The jam caused the water level to increase and overflow its banks on both the north and south side of the channel, within the floodplain.
-The overflow flooded portions of Deneki Road and properties in the area.
-HDL provided assistance to the Matanuska-Susitna Borough (MSB) to respond to the flooding, working directly with the Emergency Management Team to mitigate further flooding and restore access to properties beyond Willow Creek.
+On December 21, 2019, the Willow Creek near the Getts Bridge and Michelle Drive in the Willow community flooded due to an ice jam that began approximately 150 feet downstream of the bridge and extended almost 1,000 feet upstream.
+This resulted in an increase in water level, causing it to overflow its banks on both sides of the channel, flooding portions of Deneki Road and nearby properties.
+To respond to the flooding and restore access to affected properties beyond Willow Creek, HDL worked directly with the Matanuska-Susitna Borough’s Emergency Management Team to provide assistance.

-Meanwhile, the HDL team prepared a memo to identify mitigation options and provide a recommended action to restore creek flow.
-HDL also coordinated with the Alaska Department of Natural Resources, Alaska Department of Fish and Game, U.S. Army Corps of Engineers, and MSB Floodplain Management to obtain permits, provide cost estimates for the work, and assist with presenting the project to the MSB Assembly and the Willow Community.
+Concurrently, HDL prepared a memo identifying various mitigation options and recommended actions to restore creek flow.
+The team also collaborated with the Alaska Department of Natural Resources, Alaska Department of Fish and Game, U.S. Army Corps of Engineers, and MSB Floodplain Management to secure necessary permits, estimate the costs, and present the project to the MSB Assembly and the Willow Community.

-The proposed and approved action was to excavate a trench in the ice jam, to eliminate out-of-bank flooding and reduce the potential for additional flooding during spring breakup.
-HDL observed and provided direction during the work in -30 degree temperatures.
-The work successfully restored flow to the main channel.
+The selected course of action was to excavate a trench in the ice jam to prevent out-of-bank flooding and minimize the risk of additional flooding during spring break-up.
+Despite extreme weather conditions of -30 degrees, HDL provided direction and closely monitored the work, resulting in a successful restoration of flow to the main channel.